Program in Business Law

 The three courses listed in Section I of the Appendix are required for the certificate.
 In addition, students must take at least two Core Courses listed in Section II of the Appendix.
 The remaining hours must be taken from Sections II or III of the Appendix.

-A student may not take any course fulfilling the requirements of the Certificate on a pass/fail basis.
+A student may not take any course fulfilling the requirements of the Certificate pass/fail basis (except courses only graded pass/fail).

 2. Legal Writing Requirement